teddytkz/Prieds/README.md

 it will start on http://localhost:3000

-To Test use Example Postman
+To Test use Example Postman : <a href="https://github.com/teddytkz/Prieds/blob/main/Prieds.postman_collection.json">Prieds.postman_collection.json</a>

 ## Prieds Frontend
 Folder : testing-main<br>